top of page

 • Trimmis, Konstantinos P., Christina Marini, Zoe Katsilerou, Maria Marinou, Konstantza Kapsali, Melpomeni Perdikopoulou, Valentina Soumintoub, et al. “A Study on Creative Object Biographies.
 Can Creative Arts Be a Medium for Understanding Object–Human Interaction?”
 Archaeological Dialogues, 2024, 1–18. https://doi.org/10.1017/S1380203824000023.

-2013: Provided multiple illustration, including front and back cover images, for publication in: Kouratou, H. 2013.
+• 2013: Provided multiple illustration, including front and back cover images in: Kouratou, H. 2013.
 Katharsis.
 Athens: Ocelotos Publications.

 Selected Exhibitions